latisaward/samples/README.md

 # Sample Projects and Presentations
 This repository contains a collection of sample projects and presentations showcasing my skills in data science, business intelligence, strategic communications, and project management.
-It includes:
+It includes independent and group work of the following:

 - Data Analysis Projects: Practical examples of data analysis and visualization techniques.